gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D90
+10 days to go!!!
+Today I kept watching/reading [How to GraphQL](https://www.howtographql.com) website resources.
+Now I know the specifics of client and server side more in-depth.
+I also started reading [Apollo GraphQL](https://www.apollographql.com/) website.
+Once I'm done with this documentation, I'll get back to [How to GraphQL Vue Apollo example](https://www.howtographql.com/vue-apollo/) and follow the tutorial.
+I hope by then I'll be able to sort out the issues I'm getting on my personal project.
+Meanwhile, I lot of reading and grasping new concepts...

 ### R1D89
 Today I kept reading some issues on [Apollo Module](https://github.com/nuxt-community/apollo-module) and [Vue Apollo](https://github.com/Akryum/vue-apollo) to get some deeper knowledge about the issues I'm facing.
 But then I decided to go back to the basics and find out a bit more about [GraphQL](http://graphql.org/) itself.
 And I realised that I was missing some important concepts of the technology.
 I also found out about [How to GraphQL](https://www.howtographql.com) website.
 I'm still watching the video tutorials but I already have a better understanding of GraphQL.